aiot-ogino/docs/source/developer/slash-commands.rst

 Messages that begin with ``/`` are interpreted as slash commands.
 The commands will send an HTTP POST request to a web service, and process a response back to Mattermost.
 Mattermost supports both `built-in <https://docs.mattermost.com/developer/slash-commands.html#built-in-commands>`__ and `custom slash commands <https://docs.mattermost.com/developer/slash-commands.html#custom-slash-command>`__.

 .. note::
-  To prevent malicious users from trying to perform `phishing attacks <https://en.wikipedia.org/wiki/Phishing>`__, a *BOT* indicator appears next to posts coming from webhooks regardless of what username is specified.
+  To prevent malicious users from trying to perform `phishing attacks <https://en.wikipedia.org/wiki/Phishing>`__, a *BOT* indicator appears next to posts coming from slash commands regardless of what username is specified.

 .. toctree::
    :maxdepth: 2